-- This process should still be followed, even if there are vacancies in any elected roles after elections has concluded. - Unlike the nominating process for CMT and Honor Board positions, there is no required minimum number of nominations to be considered for a director role, and director roles are not elected or voted on by the chapter. - This form gives Elections Committee information on who the chapter thinks is best fit for director roles, but Elections Committee has the ability to appoint directors.
+- This process should still be followed, even if there are vacancies in any elected roles after elections has concluded. - Unlike the nominating process for CMT and Honor Board positions, there is no required minimum number of nominations to be considered for a director role, and director roles are not elected or voted on by the chapter. - This form gives Elections Committee information on who the chapter thinks is best fit for director roles, but Elections Committee has the ability to appoint directors. - See "Resources" section of this handbook for the link to this form, which must be shared by the chapter president to members after the chapter elections process concludes, and takes members to a hidden form on members.deltagamma.org.

-Elections Committee Meeting: Appointing Directors
+Appointing Directors